observablehq/plot/README.md

 Plot.raster({x1: -1, x2: 1, y1: -1, y2: 1, fill: (x, y) => Math.atan2(y, x)})
 ```

-Each sample currently affects a single pixel on the raster, at the (rounded) coordinates that correspond to *x* and *y* (unless of course they are outside the canvas).
+Each sample currently affects a single pixel on the raster, at the (floor rounded) coordinates that correspond to *x* and *y* (unless of course they are outside the canvas).
 Other interpolation methods might be supported in the future.

 <!-- jsdocEnd raster -->